openstack/manila/doc/source/devref/hdfs_native_driver.rst

 - Install HDFS package, version >= 2.4.x, on the storage backend
 - To enable access control, the HDFS file system must have ACLs enabled
-- Establish network connection between the Manila host and storage backend
+- Establish network connection between the manila host and storage backend

 Manila driver configuration
 ---------------------------